-Models 5a.9-5a.16 replaced the primary measure of description distinctiveness with the tertiary measure, and replaced the primary measure of universal subjective valence with the secondary measure.
-Table 5a in the supplementary materials reports the results, which replicated the results of Models 5.1-5.8 in Table 5 but are less informative because the tertiary measure presumably captured distinctiveness among targets in society (i.e., the total population, see Study 1's methods), whereas Study 5a examined a subpopulation of targets that was more positive than the valence in the total population.
+Models 5a.9-5a.16 replaced the primary measure of description distinctiveness with the tertiary measure and replaced the primary measure of universal subjective valence with the secondary measure.
+Supplemental Table S5a reports the results, which replicated the results of Models 5.1-5.8 in Table 5 but are less informative because the tertiary measure presumably captured distinctiveness among targets in society (i.e., the total population, see Study 1's methods), whereas Study 5a examined a subpopulation of targets that was more positive than the valence in the total population.

-Study 5a confirmed that target distinctiveness is a boundary condition for the serial position-negativity effect in person descriptions.
 As predicted by our cognitive-ecological model, person descriptions become more distinct and negative among targets that are positive and have many shared attributes.
 Here, the differentiation principle forces perceivers to describe later-encountered targets with more negative attributes.
 When targets have many distinct attributes, the differentiation principle is still visible as perceivers generated more distinct attributes for later-encountered targets.
 Yet, descriptions did not become more negative.
 As predicted by our model, perceivers should not run out of positive attributes to describe positive targets if these have enough distinct attributes.